wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/add-custodians.md

 -**Issuance notice**.
 A legal hold notice is issued (or initiated) by a notification from the legal department to custodians who may have relevant information about the case matter.
 This notice instructs the custodians to preserve any information that may be needed for discovery.
 -**Re-Issuance notice**.
 During a case, custodians may be required to preserve additional content (or less content) than was previously requested.
 For this scenario, you can update the existing hold notice and reissue it to custodians.
 -**Release notice**.
 Once a matter is resolved and the custodian is no longer subject to a preservation requirement, the custodian can be released from the case.
-Additionally, you can notify the custodian that they are no longer required to preserve content and provide instructions about how to resume their normal work activity with regard to their data.
+Additionally, you can notify the custodian that they are no longer required to preserve content and provide instructions about how to resume their normal work activity regarding their data.
 -**Reminders and escalations**.
 In some instances, just issuing a notice isn't enough to satisfy legal discovery requirements.
 With each notification, legal teams can schedule a set of reminder and escalation workflows to automatically follow up with unresponsive custodians.
   -**Reminders**: After a legal hold notice has been issued or reissued to a set of custodians, an organization can set up reminders to alert unresponsive custodians.
   -**Escalations**: In some cases, if a custodian remains unresponsive even after a set of reminders over a period of time, the legal team can set up an escalation workflow to notify unresponsive custodians and their manager.